Information Literacy. Gottesman Libraries, Columbia University,

 Source Evaluation Checklist

-Luck for us, there are entire organizations dedicated to helping students and the general public tackle this tough task of debunking bad information!
+Lucky for us, there are entire organizations dedicated to helping students and the general public tackle this tough task of debunking bad information and even AI-generated images!
 Check out these fantastic websites to help you reach comfort and confidence in your info literacy goals.

 "AllSides strengthens our democratic society with balanced news, diverse perspectives, and real conversation."
 This site displays "the day’s top news stories from the Left, Center and Right of the political spectrum — side-by-side so you can see the full picture."